MikeTaylor/dumbass-news/doc/dev.md

 Aside from improvements to functionality, the following work could usefully be done just to improve the clarity of the code:

 * `server.go` feels a bit too broad in its responsibilities, and might usefully be broken up.
 For example, HTML generation might be better handled by its own source file.
+* `entry.go` should provide a `parseData` function, analogous to `transformer.go`'s `transformData` function, which selects which of the candidate entry-parsers to use.
+This will move some more non-server-related code out of `server.go`.
 * The `httpError` structure is not necessary.
 In `server.go,` the `getData` function should simply return an (entries, httpStatus, err) triple instead of an (entries, httpError) pair.
 * See other plans in [the GitHub issue tracker](https://github.com/MikeTaylor/dumbass-news/issues).